 MCCARTHY: Cramps, high blood pressure and chronic insomnia plagued the 52-year old swimmer, pain he knew from swimming the Danube, the Mississippi and the Yangtze rivers.
 But his son, Borut, said that tidal burrs near the mouth of the Amazon made the swim different, creating competing currents so strong that Martin was moving backwards.

-Mr. BORUT STREL (Son of Martin Strel): And that made him crazy in his head because he's not able to continue during the day.
+BORUT STREL: And that made him crazy in his head because he's not able to continue during the day.
 And swimming in the Amazon at night is crazy, crazy dangerous.

 MCCARTHY: But at night, the tides were with him and Borut says his father, obsessed with finishing, plunged into the black waters.